 Darlington Association on Disability aims to ensure that disabled people have control over their own lives.
-DAD works to achieve this by promoting issues which effect disabled people and providing practical services to assist disabled people and their carers.
+DAD works to achieve this by promoting issues which affect disabled people and providing practical services to assist disabled people and their carers.
 By joining DAD's membership scheme you will be helping us to continue our essential work.

 Membership is open to disabled people and non-disabled people who actively support the mission and aims of DAD.
-As a member you receive an invitation to quarterly general meetings, opportunities to attend other ‘member only’ events and social events and most importantly have voting rights.
+As a member you will receive an invitation to quarterly general meetings, opportunities to attend other ‘member only’ events and social events and most importantly have voting rights.